Edentree Green Future Fund

 Investment Analysis

 We hold to the belief that long-term returns are more likely to be achieved by investing responsibly in sustainable businesses and therefore seek to find companies that generate returns without future detriment to the environment and society.
-In order to achieve this, we consider both the financial and responsible research in detail to form a comprehensive view of companies, their risks and opportunities.
+In order to achieve this, we consider both the financial and responsible aspects in detail to form a comprehensive view of companies, their risks and opportunities.
 This includes considered analysis of investment solution alignment, the ability of the company to sustain and enhance a competitive advantage over the long-term, financial analysis of the investment (notably the ability of investments to generate sustainable returns alongside capital structure), and a comprehensive assessment of the management team (notably their skill, track record and commitment to a sustainable future).
 All with the goal of identifying the best opportunities to deliver long-term returns for our clients.

-The fund style is that of blended approach, seeking to incorporate companies within a lifecycle analysis framework namely.
+The Fund style is that of blended approach, seeking to incorporate companies within a lifecycle analysis framework namely.

 • Pioneering – earlier stage but high disruptive potential through their products of service.